guidance-ai/guidance/README.md

 ```
 <img width="201" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/646e1a7d-0206-419b-8206-1d835c3a0e0a"><br>

+### Speed
-9. **Speed**: In contrast to chaining, `guidance` programs are the equivalent of a single LLM call.
-More so, whatever non-generated text that gets appended is batched, so that `guidance` programs are **faster** than having the LM generate intermediate text when you have a set structure.
+In contrast to chaining, `{guidance}` programs are the equivalent of a single LLM call.
+More so, whatever non-generated text that gets appended is batched, so that `{guidance}` programs are **faster** than having the LM generate intermediate text when you have a set structure.

+### Token healing
-10. **Token healing**: Users deal with text (or bytes) rather than tokens, and thus don't have to worry about [perverse token boundaries issues](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) such as 'prompt ending in whitespace'.
+Users deal with text (or bytes) rather than tokens, and thus don't have to worry about [perverse token boundaries issues](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) such as 'prompt ending in whitespace'.

-11. **Streaming support**, also integrated with Jupyter notebooks:
+### Streaming support, also integrated with Jupyter notebooks
 ```python
 lm = llama2 + 'Here is a cute 5-line poem about cats and dogs:\n'
 for i in range(5):